-- When a DBE goal is established, DOT Form 272-056, DBE Utilization Certification, DOT Form 422-031, DBE Written Confirmation, DOT Form 272-058, DBE Trucking Credit Form, and DOT Form 272-054, DBE Bid Item Breakdown, MUST be included in the proposal given to each bidder.
+- When a DBE goal is established, DBE Utilization Certification Form, DBE Written Confirmation Form, DBE Trucking Credit Form, and DBE Bid Item Breakdown Form, MUST be included in the proposal given to each bidder.
 These forms are available from the Region Local Programs Engineer. - 2.
 When a FSBE goal is established, the DBE Utilization Certification and the DBE Written Confirmation forms are not required.
-The DOT Form 350-077, DBE Truck Unit Listing Log, and DOT Form 272-054, DBE Bid Item Breakdown are still required.
+The DBE Truck Unit Listing Log, and the DBE Bid Item Breakdown are still required.